Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 website traffic growth

-The data shows clearly the potential effect of a strong, “real” .edu link.
+The data clearly shows the potential effect of a strong, “real” .edu link.
 So, how can you get one of these juicy backlinks for your own site?

 Everything starts with having a very valuable resource.
 You may have read about creating painfully detailed guides around your targeted topics/keywords.
-The sad truth is that most webmasters won’t be too inclined to promote that type of content, though.
+The sad truth is that most webmasters won’t be too inclined to promote that type of content.
 Sure, if they see a great guide, they may bookmark it, but they won’t link to it.

 Your app doesn’t have to be very complex, but it must be polished and fully functional.
-I understand that you may not be a programmer, but it is easy to hire one.
-Head over to Upwork, and you will have access to thousands of the world’s best programmers, at affordable rates.
+I understand you may not be a programmer, but it is easy to hire one.
+Head over to Upwork, and you will have access to thousands of the world’s best programmers at affordable rates.

 email outreach example